SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 "Oh?
 Really?"

-Angel Bunny whispers in Fluttershy's ear again.
+Angel Bunny keeps whispering.

-"Um?
-Discord?
+"Um, Discord?
 Is it… true that you have a crush on me?"

 Discord blushes and nods timidly.